Hereditary Haemorrhagic Telangiectasia (HHT)

 What is Hereditary Haemorrhagic Telangiectasia (HHT)?

-What are the main symptoms of HHT?
+What are the typical symptoms of HHT?

-Nosebleeds, skin telangiectasias, and gastrointestinal bleeding.
+Recurring nosebleeds, skin telangiectasias, and gastrointestinal bleeding.

 How is HHT inherited?